BSC is providing an opportunity for colleagues from across our business to be part of Lead 5050, an organisation that empowers women in education.

-What’s the most exciting BSC project you’ve worked on so far?
+What’s the most exciting project you've worked on so far at BSC?

 What’s been your biggest career success so far?